starmaid/starmaid.github.io/blog/_drafts/2022-05-08-pulseofexploration.md

 I kind of want to put this project to rest. the DSN brainrot has lasted for almost two years, I want to move on.
 However, I would love for this project to get a little size and see what people do with it.
 I'll do whatever work is required to make it easy and fun for other people to build their own.

 Im mad about the RPI shortage.
-10x prices, and raiesed prices for the forseeable future. this will affect the trout population
+10x prices, and raiesd prices for the forseeable future.
+[This will affect the project completion rate I think.](https://img.ifunny.co/images/3cda13b1552639d8ec84701bdcb205179f6a4b143e1907bdf1fac2fbf843eac4_1.webp)